JMcB17/pydis-pixels/pages/README.md

 # github page

-A single source for every image on the canvas!
+# A source for every image on the canvas in one place!

 Please feel free to make pull requests to add images.